 JEE Advanced Branch-Wise Cutoff 2026

-Your programme choice is as important as your IIT choice.
-CSE closes first, followed by Mathematics and Computing, Electrical Engineering, Engineering Physics, Mechanical, Chemical, and Civil.
-The table below shows 2025 final round closing ranks across key programmes at the top four IITs (OPEN Gender-Neutral).
-Use this as a planning reference for JoSAA 2026.
+Your programme choice shapes your JoSAA outcome as much as your IIT choice.
+CSE closes earliest at every IIT.
+Mathematics and Computing (M&C) is the next most competitive.
+Electrical Engineering follows.
+The table below shows 2025 final-round closing ranks for popular programmes across top IITs (OPEN Gender-Neutral).
+Use this as your planning reference for JoSAA 2026.

 Programme IIT Bombay (2025 Final) IIT Delhi (2025 Final) IIT Madras (2025 Final) IIT Kanpur (2025 Final)